-Designed and built in the UK, AutoNaut is an unmanned surface vessel which uses the motion from the ocean to propel itself forward.
+Designed and built in the UK, AutoNaut is an uncrewed surface vessel which uses the motion from the ocean to propel itself forward.
 The patented ‘Wave Foil Technology’ fitted to AutoNaut enables offshore deployments for multiple months harvesting data from the ocean.

 As AutoNaut does not have an engine it is silent, so is the perfect platform from which to deploy passive acoustic monitoring (PAM) hydrophone arrays, providing a covert acoustic intelligence (AcInt) capability.
 All the energy generated by solar panels on the deck is delivered to onboard payloads, so a number of high tech sensors can be persistently deployed offshore reducing cost and risk relative to an equivalent manned vessel.